gold-olar/movie-app/README.md

-# Movie app with Create React App, React
+# Movie app with Create React App.

 Try the demo at https://rr-movie-app.herokuapp.com.